tehnub a year ago

 * while there is a "blame parent commit" feature, it's a bit hidden and it's super slow to provide the updated blame.

-• wodenokoto 2 days ago
+• wodenokoto a year ago

 Maybe they improved, I actually haven’t tried for years.
 I mostly would click blame on a line in sublime text and leave it at that.
 I just never felt smerge was good at digging around history.
 Maybe I’ll give it another try

-• tored 2 days ago
+• tored a year ago

 I use WinMerge for that, unfortunately, as the name implies, Windows only.

-• ubercow13 2 days ago
+• ubercow13 a year ago

 I don't think WinMerge supports proper 3 way merge..

-chrizel 2 days ago
+chrizel a year ago

 Using Sublime Merge for over a year now after using Magit/Emacs mostly (and git command line for years before that).